wjcx-zh/cpp-docs.zh-tw/docs/windows/string-cpp-component-extensions.md

    // concatenation of a System::String and string literal Console::WriteLine(a + "zzz");

-   // you can append to a System::String ^
-   Console::WriteLine(a + 1);
+   // you can append to a System::String^ Console::WriteLine(a + 1);
    Console::WriteLine(a + 'a');
    Console::WriteLine(a + 3.1);

-   // test System::String ^ for equality
+   // test System::String^ for equality
    a += b;
    Console::WriteLine(a);
    a = b;